 Types of Aid

 Several types of financial aid are available for graduate students who qualify, including loans, scholarships and fellowships.
-Some of these are described below.

 Teacher Opportunity Program (TOP)

 The Arkansas Department of Higher Education provides tuition reimbursement to Arkansas teachers or administrators for up to six credit hours per year, not to exceed $3,000.
 Apply online before June 1.
 For more information, visit the Arkansas Department of Higher Education website.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant